jorgenbele/tree-sitter-bond/README.md

 - Generics

 ## How to use in Neovim
-Add the following to your `init.lua`.
+Add the following to your `init.lua`:

 ```lua
 local parser_config = require "nvim-treesitter.parsers".get_parser_configs()